 Funding Balcony Inspections and Repairs.

-Inspections Required.
 Beginning January 1, 2020, condominium developments with three or more units per building must inspect elevated load-bearing structures supported substantially by wood.
 (Civ.
 Code § 5551(l).)
 The inspector must submit a report to the board providing the structures' physical condition and remaining useful life and associated waterproofing systems.
 The statute does not change who is responsible for maintaining, repairing, and replacing balconies or other elevated structures.
 It imposes inspection and repair obligations on HOAs as to balconies and/or elevated structures that associations are obligated to repair and replace.
+Inspectors will be looking primarily for dry rot and termite damage.

 Waterproofing Systems.
 Water intrusion into balconies, decks, and other elevated structures is the primary factor causing damage to the wood that supports those structures.
 It has led to the collapse of many structures around the nation, including the Berkeley balcony that killed six college students and seriously injured seven others.
 Water intrusion can quickly lead to dry rot and the loss of structural integrity, which is why waterproofing must be inspected.